mukhiddinov/mukhiddinov/README.md

 ## 👋 About Me

 Hello there!
-I'm Khusniddin Mukhiddinov, a passionate software programming enthusiast based in [Your Location].
+I'm Khusniddin Mukhiddinov, a passionate software programming enthusiast based in Tashkent.
 Currently pursuing my studies in Software Programming at **PDP University**.

 ## 🚀 Skills